 - If you have a vehicle it is best to park at the hotel and walk or pay $10 -$20 per day until 4pm (cost varies)

 If you want to travel to other parts of Cocoa Beach and Cape Canaveral, Uber is available and recommended.
 You can also use the local SCAT bus with stops nearby (please read our SCAT Bus page).

 Port Shuttle – Yes

-Included in Park, Shuttle and Cruise packages for all registered room guests.
-Departure times are 10:30am and 11:30am.
+Included in Park, Shuttle and Cruise packages for all registered room guests. $7 per person each way.
+Departure times are 10:30am and 12 noon.
 They currently use Beach Line Transportation for shuttle services.